 5. Practice Daily Gratitude

 - Express thanks: Instead of keeping your appreciation to yourself, share it with others.
-Write a thank-you note to someone who has impacted you greatly or share around the dinner table what you were most grateful for that day.
+Write a thank-you note to someone who has impacted you greatly or share at the dinner table what you were most grateful for that day.

 6. Pay It Back